 A street gang will engage in criminal activity and violence and may lay claim over territory (not necessarily geographical for example it could include an illegal economy territory).
 They have some form of identifying structure featuring a hierarchy usually based on age, physical strength, propensity to violence or older sibling rank.
 There may be certain rites involving antisocial or criminal behaviour or sex acts in order to become part of the gang.
 They are in conflict with other similar gangs.

-An organised criminal group is a group of individuals normally led by adults for whom involvement in crime is for personal gain (financial or otherwise).
-This involves serious and organised criminality by a hard core of violent gang members who exploit vulnerable young people and adults.
-This may also involve the movement and selling of drugs and money across the country, known as 'county lines' because it extends across county boundaries and is coordinated by the use of dedicated mobile phone lines.
+This is because it extends across county boundaries and is coordinated by the use of dedicated mobile phone lines.
 It is a tactic used by groups or gangs to facilitate the use of vulnerable people or children to sell drugs in an area outside of the area in which they live, which reduces their risk of detection.

 Selling drugs across county lines often involves the criminal exploitation of children and young people.
+Young people may refer to county lines as 'going country', 'cunch' or 'going OT'.
 Child criminal exploitation, like other forms of abuse and exploitation, is a safeguarding concern and constitutes abuse even if the young person appears to have readily become involved.
 Child criminal exploitation is typified by some form of power imbalance in favour of those perpetrating the exploitation and usually involves some form of exchange (e.g. carrying drugs in return for something).
 The exchange can include both tangible (such as money, drugs or clothes) and intangible rewards (such as status, protection or perceived friendship or affection).
 Young people who are criminally exploited are at a high risk of experiencing violence and intimidation and threats to family members may also be made.
 Gangs may also target vulnerable adults and take over their premises to distribute Class A drugs in a practice referred to as 'cuckooing'.

 Young people can become indebted to the gang/groups and then exploited in order to pay off debts.
-Young people who are criminally exploited often go missing and travel to other towns (some of which can be great distances from their home addresses).
+Young people who are criminally exploited may go missing and travel to other towns (some of which can be great distances from their home addresses).
+However, since Covid the model of children moving drugs over long distances has changed and gangs are now more frequently recruiting children to store and sell drugs in the areas in which they live.
 They may have unexplained increases in money or possessions, be in receipt of an additional mobile phone and receive excessive texts or phone calls.
-White British children are often targeted because gangs perceive they are more likely to evade police detection and some children may be as young as 12, although 15 to 16 years old is the most common age range.
+White British children and females are often targeted because gangs perceive they are more likely to evade police detection and some children may be as young as 12, although 15 to 16 years old is the most common age range.
 The young people involved may not recognise themselves as victims of any abuse, and can be used to recruit other young people.

 It is important to remember the unequal power dynamic within which this exchange occurs and to remember that the receipt of something by a young person or vulnerable adult does not make them any less of a victim.